Skip to main content

 npm clean-install

-3. Set required environment variables.
+3. Set environment variables.

 4. Run UI in browser